Mise en abyme: Heraldry

 In the terminology of heraldry, the abyme or abisme is the center of a coat of arms.
 The term mise en abyme (also called inescutcheon) then meant “put/placed in the center”.
-It described a coat of arms that appears as a smaller shield in the center of a larger one (see Droste effect).
+It described a coat of arms that appears as a smaller shield in the center of a larger one.

 A complex example of mise en abyme is seen in the coat of arms of the United Kingdom for the period 1801–1837, as used by Kings George III, George IV and William IV.
 The crown of Charlemagne is placed en abyme within the escutcheon of Hanover, which in turn is en abyme within the arms of England, Scotland, and Ireland.